gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here, for example, the versions of `gson` and `dom4j` are provided by the Spring Boot BOM.

-_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
+**Note:** This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
 It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

-### Experimental support for optional dependencies in POM consumption
+### Support for optional dependencies in POM consumption

 Gradle now creates a dependency constraint for each dependency declaration in a POM file with `<optional>true</optional>`.
 This constraint will produce the expected result for an optional dependency: if the dependency module is brought in by another, non-optional dependency declaration, then the constraint will apply when choosing the version for that dependency (e.g., if the optional dependency defines a higher version, that one is chosen).

-_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
+**Note:** This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
 It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

-### Experimental compile/runtime scope separation in POM consumption
+### Compile/runtime scope separation in POM consumption

 Since Gradle 1.0, `runtime` scoped dependencies have been included in the Java compile classpath, which has some drawbacks: